 Press the different titles to read more about your rightsIn HIV healthcare

-If you are HIV-positive you have the right to free doctor’s appointments, testing and treatment as long as such is related to the transmission of HIV.
+If you are HIV-positive you have the right to free doctor’s appointments, testing and treatment as long as such is related to HIV.
 Treatment of other diseases is not free, and one will have to pay a normal patients’ fee for other visits.
 Medication which is prescribed by a doctor and which is assumed to reduce the viral load, shall also be offered to you free of charge.
 If you are HIV-positive you also have the right to psychosocial support (for example sessions with a psychologist or curator).

 Your HIV doctor will give you some rules of conduct (”förhållningsregler”).
 According to the Swedish Communicable Diseases Act chapter 4 § 3, you have the right to appeal against (complain about) the rules of conduct.
 As an example, if you have undetectable HIV, you can ask the doctor to be exempt from the obligation to disclose your HIV status before having sex with someone.

 - All treatment and medication related to HIV is free.

 - You can talk to your HIV doctor about changing your rules of conduct.

 * diseases that are not included in Smittskyddlagen’s (the Swedish Communicable Diseases Act’s) list of dangerous diseases